 What is an Information Security Analyst?

-A cybersecurity analyst is a person that investigates and analyzes an organization’s IT infrastructure and checks its design, implementation approach, and maintenance-related tasks for any weaknesses that may constitute a threat.
+A cybersecurity information security analyst is a person that investigates and analyzes an organization’s IT infrastructure and checks its design, implementation approach, and maintenance-related tasks for any weaknesses that may constitute a threat.

 Such analysts also review regulatory security requirements, as well as the security requirements of your organization and provide their expertise in implementing and improving your existing information security defense system.